-Kwame Lloyd begins his sixth season at the helm of the Sea Gull program in 2018.
+Kwame Lloyd began his sixth season at the helm of the Sea Gull program in 2018, leading his team to a record of 7-10-1 overall, and an appearance in the CAC semifinals.

 In 2017, Lloyd led his team to a record of 10-10 overall and 7-2 in the conference.
 A stifling defense helped the Sea Gulls win six straight shutout victories to start conference play and ultimately propelled them into the 3rd seed in the CAC playoffs.
 Salisbury defeated No. 6 Penn State University - Harrisburg in the opening round before falling to No. 2 Frostburg State University in the semifinals, 1-0.
 Lloyd's team earned five all-conference honors, including three on the first team.